mfkeles/flyzer/README.md

-# flyzer
+# Flyzer

-flyzer is a Python package designed to test arousal levels of a sleeping fly.
+Flyzer is a Python package designed to test arousal levels of a sleeping fly.
 It has two main components: the experimental part, which includes hardware and software control, and the data analysis part, which focuses on processing and analyzing the generated data.

 ## Experimental Part